 To understand why many people choose to be anonymous when commenting on state politics and the government, one has to delve into the issues and look back into our country’s history.
 For one, Singapore is a tiny island country where you can drive from one corner to the other in half an hour (minus the traffic jams).
 Here, we joke that we have just two degrees of separation (instead of the usual six) where we would usually know someone who is related to a mutual friend or family or your boss or the government etc.

 Lucky Tan mentioned that the political economy of Singapore is such that the influence of the PAP extends well beyond government as there are TLCs, GLCs and network of companies that depend on these for their existence.
-He cited the example of Andrew Kuan who offered himself as an alternative candidate for the Presidential elections in 2005.
-Andrew was subsequently systematically humiliated via the MSM by his ex-employers who came forward one by one to release confidential data about his work performanc.
+He cited the example of Andrew Kuan who had been interested to be a candidate at the Presidential elections in 2005.
+Andrew was subsequently systematically humiliated via the MSM by his ex-employers who came forward one by one to release confidential data about his work performance.

 profit-oriented businesses under the guise of social enterprises.
 NTUC owns leading chains that include property developer Choice Homes, food court operator FoodFare, supermarket FairPrice and NTUC Insurance.
 And it runs numerous pre-schools and eldercare centres.
 How many of these companies’ employees would dare to risk their livelihoods by speaking up openly against the union or the government?